aolabsai/MNIST_streamlit/README.md

 ## How Do These Agents Work?
-Agents weightless neural network state machines made up of 3 layers, an input layer, an inner state, and output state.
+Agents are weightless neural network state machines made up of 3 layers, an input layer, an inner state, and output state.

 The input layer takes in the 28x28 pixel MNIST images, downsampled to B&W, as an an input array of 784 binary digits.